 The shutdown, which began on Dec.
 22, requires federal employees that are key to safety and security at airports to keep working, without pay, until the government reopens.
 At PIT, entities impacted by the shutdown include TSA, U.S. Customs and Border Protection, and FAA air traffic control specialists.

-Although they will receive back pay at the conclusion of the shutdown, TSA staff at Pittsburgh International expressed concern about the possibility of an extended period without compensation.
+Although they will receive back pay at the conclusion of the shutdown, TSA staff at PIT expressed concern about the possibility of an extended period without compensation.
 Blue Sky spoke to the workers on the condition that they would not be named.

 Another officer said that most TSA workers haven’t felt the impact yet but will soon, as this weekend marks their first scheduled pay period without a check.